 - Turn Off Voice Mail – Nearly every incoming call I get at work is from someone trying to make a sale, or to be directed to someone who they can in turn make an attempt to sell to.
 My cell phone is where I receive my personal calls, and I use my work phone for calling out or for planned calls with specific people.
 Voice mail is a waste as anyone that knows me and has my number, also has my email address.
 If I’m not answering the phone, people send me an email and save me the time of writing down the message.
 With voice mail off and my ringer off, this distraction is no more.

 - Calendar Everything – I block out my lunch hour on my calendar.
 I also block time for specific projects.
 If I want to use my calendar to remind me of something, I set up a five minute meeting that shows me as being “free” so that another meeting can be scheduled in that slot too.
 I also setup recurring time for maintenance tasks.
 It’s during that special maintenance time that I direct people to come back to me to discuss their “five minute” issue.
 I calendar time to write when I know the office is empty or I’ll be working from home — writing has to be distraction free.

-- Set Your Messaging Software Status – If you use Skype, Lync, iMessage or some combo of the above, set your status when you need to ensure you are not distracted.
+- Set Your Messaging Software Status – If you use Skype, Lync, iMessage or some combo of the above, set your status accordingly when you need to ensure you are not distracted.
 Or better yet, turn it on only when you are truly available.

 - Turn Off Email Notifications – If your job permits it, turn off notifications from your email and set reminders to check email at regular intervals instead.
-I can’t do this this often, simply because staying on top of projects requires that I am quick to respond to inquires and needs from email.
+I can’t do this often, simply because staying on top of projects requires that I am quick to respond to inquires and needs that come in from email.
 However, when I have a block of time devoted to analysis and writing, email is either off or notifications disabled.